UniversalDependencies/docs/_eme/feat/Rel.md

 ### <a name="Cont">`Cont`</a>: contiguous

+The relational of conitguity signalizes the adjacency of the head and its dependent.
+There are many hints which indicate that this grammatical feature is loosing its function in Tekó.
 In Tekó, `Cont` is expressed with a morpheme _`re-`_ (used before a word with an initial consonant and before a word beginning with the vowel /i/), _`n-`_ (in front of the roots that carry the nasal feature), _`r-`_ (in the rest of the cases).

 #### Examples